ernstlab/CNEP/README.md

 ### Step 4: Train Classifers

 First obtain Liblinear, which can be downloaded from here https://www.csie.ntu.edu.tw/~cjlin/liblinear/.
 Also gunzip must be available.
+Create the directory MODELSDIR.

-For each training file in TRAINDIRexecute these set of commands:
+For each training file in TRAINDIR created in step 3 execute these set of commands:
 >gunzip TRAINDIR/trainfile

 >LIBLINEAR/liblinear-2.1/train -s 6 -B 1 -c 1 TRAINDIR/trainfile MODELSDIR/trainfile.model